-Parking & Transportation operations and services help meet the demand of our campus population while promoting sustainable land use and renewable fuel sources.
+Parking and Transportation operations and services help meet the demand of our campus population while promoting sustainable land use and renewable fuel sources.
 According to the 2019 American Commuting Survey, Iowa City has the lowest percentage of single-occupant employee vehicles among all Big 10 communities.

 Parking on campus is limited and can make access for employees, students, and visitors challenging.
 There are several convenient commuting options to consider when traveling to, from, and around the UI campus.
-See below for transportation options available to you as a new University of Iowa employee.

 Many employees take advantage of the subsidized employee bus pass program, known as the U-PASS program.
 The U-PASS program allows for unlimited rides on Iowa City or Coralville Transit with a non-expiring pass.
-See the Faculty & Staff U-PASS Program for full details and eligibility requirements.
+See the Faculty & Staff U-PASS Program page for full details and eligibility requirements.

 The University and the surrounding communities offer many walking and bicycle amenities including repair stations, covered parking, dedicated bike lanes, and trail systems.
 See the Bicycle and Walking page for more resources.

 The Parking and Transportation Employee Van Pool Program provides university owned vans to groups of university faculty and staff for the purpose of getting them to and from work.
 If you are a University of Iowa faculty or staff member, have steady work hours and are looking for a cost-efficient way to get to work, this program may be for you!

 Parking and Transportation offers a ride sharing system that allows UI students, faculty, and staff to securely and easily find UI persons to share their commute or trips.
 UI RideShare Network uses state-of-the-art technology and software to help university employees and students find commuting partners who also work or study at the University of Iowa.
 The system can also be used for single trip matching for academic breaks or to attend events plus options for finding walking, biking, and transit buddies.